Dreams: your doorway to eating disorder healing and a meaningful life

 What is meaningful to you?

 Do you know?
 What messages from your unconscious are available to you?
+You''ll find out by paying attention to your dreams.
 The core of your eating disorder is based on your personal suffering.
 You are removed from what you genuinely care about.
 You cling to your disorder as a way to ease your suffering.
 Yet, suffering pushes you to find help.
 That’s why you found this essay and are reading it now.